donchi4all/DeyorkEcom/README.md

 1. Set your database credentials in your `.env` file
 1. `php artisan serve` or use Laravel Valet or Laravel Homestead
 1. Visit `localhost:8000` in your browser
+1. UnComment `Auth::routes()` in your route to enable you to register

 ![Admin Dashboard](https://github.com/donchi4all/DeyorkEcom/blob/master/public/images/dash.png)